hoprnet/hoprnet/.processes/bounty.md

 ## Awarding the prize

 Before the bounty is awarded, one of the [tech representatives](./development#tech-representatives) has to approve the PR which was created to resolve the bounty.

-## The Bounty Program

-The bounty program is a new initiative at HOPR created to kick-start and build a strong tech community.
-Learn about the bounty program [here](https://github.com/hoprnet/hoprnet/issues/3285).